It makes sense right? We all love our dogs and want only the best for them and when they are in pain or unhappy we want to help.

 Modern marketing has changed the way we feed our dogs, and it's no secret that most of our dog's health issues today were not around 50 years ago — the advent of the pet food industry.

-We can help supplement our dog's commercially made diets with species appropriate whole foods that can help bridge the gaps left by this chemical and preservative laden mass produced dog 'food'.
+We can help supplement our dog's commercially made diets with species-appropriate whole foods that can help bridge the gaps left by this chemical and preservative-laden mass-produced dog 'food'.
 This may also help to prevent, alleviate and relieve many common symptoms that dogs suffer today.

-Stinky breath or a reluctance to eat harder foods may be the first signs of periodontal disease.
+Bad breath or a reluctance to eat harder foods may be the first signs of periodontal disease.
 Prevention and maintenance are vital.
 Did you know that over 85% of all dogs under 4 years of age in Australia display a build-up of plaque that can lead to expensive vet bills, painful swollen gums, and finally teeth extraction?

 Dogs instinctively know how to clean their teeth, and if given the opportunity they will do so themselves.
 Ever seen a dog grab a stick and chew on it?
 Clamped firmly in their front paws they will hold it and using their back teeth will give it a good chew.
 Good quality size appropriate RAW meaty bones are always the best option (generally steer clear of the marrow bones that are sawn in half as they are extremely high in fat).
 If you are concerned about feeding your pooch bones as they can splinter and cause dangerous blockages check out our range of shatter-free options.
 TWIGGIES are so named because that's what they look like and are cut specifically for back teeth cleaning.
 PORKY CHEWS are cut and have different curled shapes.
 These are our 'little toothbrushes' and all those angles make sure all the teeth get a good workout.